tomaszs/jira-copy-branch-name/README.md

 # JIRA: Copy branch name & ticket in the browser title

-The extension to JIRA to allows you to easily copy a branch name from a ticket.
-No integration with GitHub, GitLab, etc required!
+A JIRA extension that allows you to easily copy a branch name from a ticket.

+- No GitHub, GitLab etc. integration needed
+- No JIRA admin rights needed

 ## Features